 Food always tastes better outdoors, but when it’s eaten beneath a twinkling canopy of stars in the outback, it’s truly unforgettable.

-The Sounds of Silence dinner atop a sand dune in the desert near Ayers Rock Resort is not your average bush BBQ and nor is it priced as such.
+The Sounds of Silence dinner atop a sand dune in the desert near Ayers Rock Resort is not your average bush barbecue, nor is it priced as such.

 After tucking into fine wines, fresh barramundi, lamb, kangaroo and emu steaks, bush vegetables and luscious desserts, the lanterns are dimmed, the port poured and the legends of the southern sky are explained by a local astronomer.